 - a) A dedicated web site (www.elgincentives.ca) could be developed to provide information on the CIP, such as:

-- Goals and Objectives;
+- i.
+Goals and Objectives;

-- Financial Incentive Programs;
+- ii.
+Financial Incentive Programs;

 - iii.
-Community Improvement Project Area/Sub-Areas:
+Community Improvement Project Area/Sub-Areas;

-- Application process and requirements: iv.
+- iv.
+Application process and requirements;

-- How to obtain additional information.
+- v.
+How to obtain additional information.